kevinyokutran/PlaygroundOSS/Doc/Android_Build.md

 Windows Specific Install
 ========================

-The easiest and fastest to build for Android is to use a Linux emulated machine.
+The easiest and fastest way to build for Android is to use a Linux emulated machine.
 Using a virtual PC will make the task quite easy.

 If you have already a Linux virtual machine running you can skip this section.